topmonks/defi-puzzle/README.md

 * For price of 1 ETH, user can buy 2 such positions
 * Such position is thus a 2x leveraged long on ETH

-## The Jigsaw = building blocks for the DeFi Puzzle
+## The Jigsaw = Building Blocks for the DeFi Puzzle
 Long tokens:
 * Represent money market deposit
 * Accumulate positive interest over time